campisir/anki-cards/README.md

 # Free Study for Anki
-For now, export Anki deck as apkg with "support older Anki versions" nad "include media" turned ON.
+For now, export Anki deck as apkg with "support older Anki versions" and "include media" turned ON.
 Rename the deck to "deck" and place it in the public folder.